Paternity & Maternity

 It's good to find out as much as you can about breastfeeding before you have your baby.
 It may help you feel more confident when you start breastfeeding your baby.

-In addition to the help online, in West Sussex, we have an award-winning local support service, MILK! west Sussex.
+• In West Sussex, we have an award-winning local support service, MILK! west Sussex.
 For any further support with your breastfeeding journey, you can contact them

 Bottle Feeding